 You’re having the same argument again

 Here you go again.
 You’re scolding him for not changing the toilet paper roll.
 You have to remind her to call on her way home from work.
 Or your issues are deeper, like what religion to raise your kids.
 Believe it or not, you’re not arguing about what you think you’re arguing about.
 According to The Gottman Institute, repeating conflict in your relationship represents the differences in your lifestyle and personalities.
 “This might lead to divorce if you let the arguments seriously escalate, fight dirty, shut down, refuse to talk, or excessively blame,” says Marni Feuerman, a licensed psychotherapist in private practice in Boca Raton, Florida.
-You may need to compromise and do some give and take to end the constant battles and differences.
-Make sure you know the subtle signs of a toxic relationship.
+You may need to compromise and do some give and take to end the constant battles and differences—those are definitely secrets of happily married couples.

 You argue about sex